jorgebucaran/superfine/README.md

 ## Lifecycle Events

 You can be notified when elements managed by the virtual DOM are created, updated or removed via lifecycle events.
-Use them for animation, wrapping third party libraries, cleaning up resources, etc.
+Use them for animation, wrapping third-party libraries, cleaning up resources, etc.

 ### `oncreate`

-This event is fired after the element is created and attached to the DOM.
+This event fires after the element is created and attached to the DOM.
 Use it to manipulate the DOM node directly, make a network request, etc.

 ```jsx
 import { h } from "superfine"